lethinh2003/pokemon_reactjs/README.md

-Pet Project about countdown time to New Year 2022.
+Pet Project about Pokemon API.
 Thanks for your visited.